 If you have a health- and privacy-conscious techie in your life, the Withings Thermo smart thermometer is a decent option.
 There is an optional app that you can download if you want, and the thermometer syncs your temperature readings over Wi-Fi instead of an unsecured bluetooth connection.
 The app does track your location, but you can change your app permissions for that, too.

 (A “dumb” thermometer is also a perfectly acceptable substitute).

 4. For the kids: Kano coding kits

 If you’ve run out of things to watch with your kids, and they’re stuck at home like you are, consider getting a coding kit (geared toward ages 6 and up) from Kano.
-It tops Mozilla’s list for making coding feel instinctual without sharing you or your child’s personal information with third parties.
+It can make coding feel instinctual without sharing you or your child’s personal information with third parties.